Uncovering The Top Ten Defects Before You Buy Your Dream Home

 Before You Buy Your Dream Home

-Ed Frank is a nationally known Licensed Professional Engineer (P.E.) who has 25 years of experience conducting engineering inspections for home buyers.
+Ed Frank is a nationally known Licensed Professional Engineer (P.E.) who has decades of experience conducting engineering inspections for home buyers.
 Here's Ed's top ten list of hidden defects that you don't want to wake up to one morning.
-Don't let the home of your dreams become the home of your screams.?
+Don't let the home of your dreams become the home of your screams.

 Retaining the services of Licensed Professional Engineer (P.E.) home inspector can translate into big savings at the closing table.
 First, you need to be sure that you retain the services of a qualified Licensed Professional Engineer who can identify subtle defects that are not readily visible to the typical home buyer.
 Buyers who inspect their prospective homes by themselves are rarely qualified to conduct a thorough home inspection and even if they have a good knowledge base to work from, they are too emotionally involved in the purchase and are usually blinded by the glitter of the cosmetic issues.